ats-tandjoeng7/plotlydeploy/README.md

 - ☑️ Deliverable 2: Create a Bubble Chart.
 - ☑️ Deliverable 3: Create a Gauge Chart.
 - ☑️ Deliverable 4: Customize the Dashboard.
-- ☑️ Summary: A brief summary on the Belly Button Biodiversity dashboard and several integrated enhancements (this ["README.md"](./README.md)).
+- ☑️ Summary: A summary on the Belly Button Biodiversity dashboard and integrated customizations (this ["README.md"](./README.md)).

 ### GitHub Repo Branches
 All deliverables in Module 13 challenge are committed in this GitHub repo as outlined below.